Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 ### [2nd Challenge Solution Here](https://github.com/Ryshackleton/d3_maptime/blob/master/html/01_hello-d3_challenge2_solution.html)

 ### Advanced Challenge, if you have extra time: Add Transition Effects
 Check out [the tutorial on Transitions](https://bost.ocks.org/mike/transition/), and see if you can transition from one state to another.
 You probably want to have your code triggered by a button so you can see the transition happen.
-To add a button, add the following snippet to your script (not the html), then add your transitioning code inside the `function myFunction()`
+To add a button, add the following snippet to your script (not the html), then add all of the code we've written (plus your transitioning code) inside the `function myFunction()`

 ```JavaScript
     // use d3 to add a new button in the body